achievements-app/psn-api/README.md

 ## Prior Art

 - [Tustin/psn-php](https://github.com/Tustin/psn-php) - A high-level PHP wrapper for the PSN API.
-- [isFakeAccount/psnawp](https://github.com/isFakeAccount/psnawp) - A high-level PHP wrapper for the PSN API.
+- [isFakeAccount/psnawp](https://github.com/isFakeAccount/psnawp) - A high-level Python wrapper for the PSN API.
 - [andshrew/PlayStation-Trophies](https://github.com/andshrew/PlayStation-Trophies/) - an attempt at documenting the PSN API by capturing the requests made by the PlayStation website.

 ## Disclaimer